SarShaheen/Evolution-Of-Air-Jordan/README.md

 ### Contents

-The code to create the social media links was taken from CI Love Running project.
+The code to create the social media links and logo animation was taken from CI Love Running project.

 ### Media